adamsalter/sitemap_generator/README.md

 This plugin enables Google Sitemaps to be easily generated for a Rails site as a rake task. (and it _actually_ works)

+> I say "it actually works" because in the process of creating this plugin I tried about 6 different plugins, none of which (IMHO) worked in a natural 'railsy' way.
+Your mileage may differ of course.

 SiteMaps are generally not required to be dynamic, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.

 Raison d'être
 -------

 I was dissatisfied with any of the current Rails sitemap plugins that I found.
-So I decided I would write my own. ;)
+So I decided I would write my own. ;) Most of the plugins out there seem to try to recreate the sitemap links by iterating the Rails routes.
+In some cases this is possible, but for a great deal of cases it isn't.

-I say "it actually works" because in the process of creating this plugin I tried about 6 different plugins, none of which (IMHO) worked in a natural 'railsy' way.
-Your mileage may differ of course.
+a) There are probably quite a few routes that don't need inclusion in the sitemap.

+and

+b) How would you infer the correct series of links for the following route?

+    map.connect 'location/:state/:city/:zipcode', :controller => 'zipcode', :action => 'index'

+Don't tell me it's trivial because it isn't.
+It just looks trivial.

+So my solution is to have another file similar to 'routes.rb' called 'sitemap.rb', where you can define what goes into the sitemap.

+Here's my solution:

+    Zipcode.find(:all, :include => :city).each do |z|
+      sitemap.add zipcode_path(:state => z.city.state, :city => z.city, :zipcode => z)
+    end

+Easy hey?

+Other Sitemap settings for the link, like `lastmod`, `priority` and `changefreq` are entered automatically, although you can override them if you need to.

+Other "difficult" examples, solved by my plugin:

+- paging
+- sorting
+- hidden ajax routes
+- etc.

 Installation
 =======